LightDestory/TrackBook/trackbook_server/README.md

 If you got everything, we can start building:

 1) Install all the dependencies using __npm install__ inside the back-end repo folder.
-2) Make a copy of _.env.dist_ from templates folder and paste it on back-end root folder, then fill it with your settings.
+2) Make a copy of _.env.dist_ from tesmplates folder and paste it on back-end root folder, then fill it with your settings.
 3) Initialize the database using __npx knex:migrate up__.
 4) Build the application running __npm run build__.
 5) Run the application running __npm run start__.
+6) The back-end will listening to locahost at your prefered port.
+You can now set up a reverse proxy or a direct DNS record to your machine.
+This is sys-admin stuff that do not requires my explaination.

 ## :warning: Notes